 Probably the most popular contest to offer during a charity golf tournament is a grand prize for a Hole-in-One.
 Because it is so rare that a participant will actually shoot a hole-in-one on any particular course, the hosting organization will often advertise an extravagant grand prize such as $10,000 cash or a new car for the winner.
-Of course there is a change that someone does hit a hole-in-one, and so a hosting organization must protect itself by purchasing a hole-in-one insurance policy.
+Of course, there is a chance that someone does hit a hole-in-one, and so a hosting organization must protect itself by purchasing a hole-in-one insurance policy.
 This allows the tournament hosting organization to advertise a large grand prize, without being liable for paying for it if there should be a winner.
-Hole in One insurance is generally quite cost effective and is based on the number of players at your event.
+Hole in One insurance is generally quite cost-effective and is based on the number of players at your event.

 Beat the Pro Contests

-For this contest a Golf Pro is stationed at a par 3 hole.
+For this contest, a golf pro is stationed at a par 3 hole.
 The Golf Pro will tee off first and then individual players can wager an amount that they can hit closer to the pin than the pro.
 If a player does not hit closer to the pin on his drive off the tee, then the money he wagered goes into the pot of donations towards your cause.
 If he does beat the pro, he gets double his wager back.
 When implementing this type of contest, be sure to have a volunteer with a measuring device to ensure accuracy.
 You’ll want to make sure you have a good pro working for you in order to make money from this contest.
 The golf course you host the event at should be able to recommend someone with skills and consistency and they may be on staff.

 Pro for Hire

-In this contest, instead of competing against the Golf Pro, individual players or teams can choose to “hire” the pro to hit their drive on a very difficult hole (which could end up saving them a couple strokes, and could be important in a heated competition).
+In this contest, instead of competing against the Golf Pro, individual players or teams can choose to “hire” the pro to hit their drive on a very difficult hole (which could end up saving them a couple of strokes, and could be important in a heated competition).
 If prizes are rewarded at the end of the tournament based on team or individual scores, hiring the pro could be very desirable.
-Of course the pro should have a skill for hitting long drives, and therefore charging $20 for the service makes sense.
+Of course, the pro should have a skill for hitting long drives, and therefore charging $20 for the service makes sense.
 If your charity event doesn’t offer prizes for the best individual or team golf game, then this contest is not for you.

 Closest to the Pin and Longest Drive Contests

 A Closest to the Pin Contest typically takes place on a par-3 hole and the drive(s) that lands closest to the pin wins.
-A volunteer will inform players that if they’d like to participate, there will be an entry fee of $10-$20 (or sometimes more), and they will be eligible to win a variety of great prizes such as: free golf balls, rounds of golf, gift certificates, golf shirts, and more.
+A volunteer will inform players that if they’d like to participate, there will be an entry fee of $10-$20 (or sometimes more), and they will be eligible to win a variety of great prizes such as free golf balls, rounds of golf, gift certificates, golf shirts, and more.
 These prizes are typically donated by sponsors and the hosting golf course, allowing the money raised from the entry fees to go towards your charitable cause.
-A second volunteer will be stationed on the green near the hole to measure and keep record of distances.
+A second volunteer will be stationed on the green near the hole to measure and keep a record of distances.
 The winners will be announced at the end of the tournament.
 This same philosophy can apply to a Longest Drive Contest where an entry fee will make participants eligible to win prizes.

 19th Hole Contests

-Of course there are only 18 holes played in a typical charity round of golf (unless you’re hosting a Golf Marathon which is a fabulous way to raise more money), so the 19th hole represents the golf course clubhouse.
-Here is how this contest works – the first 20 golfers (5 foursomes) or other specified number to return their completed scorecards to the clubhouse are entered into an exclusive raffle contest.
+There are only 18 holes played in a typical charity round of golf (unless you’re hosting a Golf Marathon which is a fabulous way to raise more money), so the 19th hole represents the golf course clubhouse.
+Here is how this contest works – the first 20 golfers (5 foursomes) or another specified number to return their completed scorecards to the clubhouse are entered into an exclusive raffle contest.
 Raffle prizes are donated by sponsors and the golf course or country club, so this is another contest that doesn’t cost your organization anything to run and allows you to raise money by selling raffle tickets.

 When Should I Run Golf Tournament Contests?

 Often tournament planners will have one on-course contest on the front-nine and one on the back-nine.
 Be sure to include these details on your golf tournament website, as these contests add a little excitement to the players’ typical 18-hole golf game, and provide an opportunity to make some extra money while teams are on the course.
-If you do decide to go with one of the contests that requires a golf pro, be sure to check with the course to find out how much the golf pro charges for the service.
-Perhaps the goff course can throw in these services as part of your charity tournament planning negotiations.
+If you do decide to go with one of the contests that require a golf pro, be sure to check with the course to find out how much the golf pro charges for the service.
+Perhaps the golf course can throw in these services as part of your charity tournament planning negotiations.